kadhirash/kadhirash/README.md

-- 🔭 I’m currently working on doing leetcode problems to better myself for the upcoming technical interviews.
+- 🔭 I’m currently working on doing [leetcode](https://github.com/kadhirash/leetcode) problems to better myself for the upcoming technical interviews.
-- 🌱 I’m currently learning Deno and React.
+- 🌱 I’m currently learning Deno and React and plan to build applications with it.
 - 💬 Ask me about my undergraduate research, personal projects, or if you just want someone to chat with!
-- 📫 How to reach me: kadhirash@gmail.com or via ![LinkedIn] https://www.linkedin.com/in/kadhirash/
+- 📫 How to reach me: kadhirash@gmail.com or at [linkedIn] (https://www.linkedin.com/in/kadhirash/)

+<det
 <!--
 **kadhirash/kadhirash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.